-Previous Work 2045 MTP Cost Feasible Plan was adopted December 2020 Adoption Date / Status December 2020 2045 MTP Cost Feasible Plan was amended to reflect incorporate the TIP into the cost feasible plan, Amendments to accommodate stimulus funds on the SIS, and a Major Amendment to update cost increases and FHWA best practices on bundling of projects June 2021 November 2021 December 2021 March 2022 Management and Implementation of the 2045 Metropolitan Transportation Plan (MTP) Ongoing
+Previous Work Adoption Date / Status 2045 MTP Cost Feasible Plan was adopted December 2020 December 2020 2045 MTP Cost Feasible Plan was amended to reflect incorporate June 2021 the TIP into the cost feasible plan, Amendments to accommodate November 2021 stimulus funds on the SIS, and a Major Amendment to update cost December 2021 increases and FHWA best practices on bundling of projects March 2022 Management and Implementation of the 2045 Metropolitan Transportation Plan (MTP) Ongoing

-Required Activities & Products Maintain the 2045 MTP with amendments and modifications, as necessary Milestone / Target Date Ongoing - MTP Amendments Coordination and support of the FDOT Central Florida Regional Planning Model (CFRPM) Ongoing - as needed Coordination with FDOT on SIS and Freight Long Range Plans Ongoing - as needed Metropolitan Transportation Plan update (2050) Start April 2023 Consultant services may fall under this task for planning support - consultant work effort will include scopes of services, project schedule, and cost.
-Consultant work effort will be provided to FHWA, & FDOT for approval prior to issuing Task Work Order.
-Ongoing - as needed
+Required Activities & Products Maintain the 2045 MTP with amendments and modifications, as necessary Milestone / Target Date Ongoing - MTP Amendments Coordination and support of the FDOT Central Florida Regional Planning Model (CFRPM) Ongoing - as needed Coordination with FDOT on SIS and Freight Long Range Plans Ongoing - as needed Metropolitan Transportation Plan update (2050) Start April 2023 See Appendix H for Consultant Scope of Services identified in this task.
+See Appendix H for Schedule of Consultant Services identified in this task.